nathanbaitup/shipping-inspection-application/README.md

 ### Flutter installation:

 As this is a flutter project, first you must ensure that Flutter is installed on your computer.
 This project has been built using Flutter version 2.10.0
 To install Flutter on windows navigate to the flutter [website][flutter_install], where you will then be presented the option to select the device you want to install flutter on.
-Once selected a device you will then be given the latest stable release of flutter and installation documentation to enusre flutter is installed correctly.
+Once selected a device you will then be given the latest stable release of flutter and installation documentation to ensure flutter is installed correctly.

 ### Setup :